juliamertz/dtsfmt/README.md

 You can add a `.dtsfmtignore` file at the root of your project to exclude files and paths from formatting.
 This file follows the same rules as `.gitignore`.

+To ignore specific code blocks add a comment starting with `dtsfmt-ignore`, this will skip formatting for the next node.

 ## Flags

 ### `--check`